EltonRibeiro7/devops-challenge/README.md

 * Api Metrics Server Installed if you want to use Horizontal Pod Autoscaler.
 * Nginx Ingress Controller in order to use ingress, [details](https://github.com/kubernetes/ingress-nginx)
 * K8S tested on version 1.14.x
+* Host URL on ./deploy/k8s-app/ingress.yml should be changed to a valid external DNS Host Entry.
+I am using one for test "twchallenge.ddns.net"

+**Note:** There is a terraform module as well as an example of how to provide a k8s-cluster with basic settings at DigitalOcean.
+Use your own token and backend state server as input.
+The root folder is at ./deploy/terraform.

 #### Minikube

-* Api Metrics Server Installed if you want to use Horizontal Pod Autoscaler.
+* Api Metrics Server Installed if you want to use Horizontal Pod Autoscaler. [details](https://github.com/kubernetes-incubator/metrics-server)
 * Nginx Ingress Controller in order to use ingress, [details](https://github.com/kubernetes/ingress-nginx)
 * K8S tested on version 1.14.x
+* Add twchallenge.ddns.net in hosts of your host and points it the minikube ip address.

 ### Details

+#### Trunk Based Development

+I am assuming a TBD development model in order to create a pipeline aligned with it.
+TDB was chosen because it fits well in a CI/CD flow.
+The trunk branch will be the master.
+Developers should merge to master or pull request (only if necessary).
+Create release branchs only if is absolutely necessary, otherwise release tags will be enough (the pipeline was designed to work it release tags)

-#### Pipeline
+#### The Pipeline

 The pipeline has four stages with a manual approval step in order to deploy to production.
 The steps are described below: